Laelapa/PlateOps/README.md

 - **Role Management \***
   - Basic role support (`user`, `admin`, `limited`) for future access control expansions.

-\* *Migrations and queries implemented, endpoints and business logic soon*
+\* *Migrations and queries implemented, endpoints and business logic are in the oven*

 ---